Thonburi Kingdom: China

+Britain and Denmark

 In 1776, Francis Light the British merchant, in his private venture, procured 1,400 flintlocks from the Danish at Tranquebar and presented them to King Taksin along with other goods as gifts.
 King Taksin was eager to acquire more flintlock muskets so he had his Phrakhlang write a letter to the Danish.
 In the letter dated to December 1776, the Siamese Phrakhlang requested for a ten thousand of flintlock muskets from David Brown the Danish governor at Tranquebar, through Francis Light, in possible exchange for Siamese tin.